Glengariff, Hendra: Description

-Glengariff which now has plan form that is roughly T shaped is entered via the entrance portico through heavy timber double doors which have leadlight glass head and side windows.
+Glengariff, which now has plan form that is roughly T-shaped, is entered via the entrance portico through heavy timber double doors which have leadlight glass head and side windows.
 Above the door is located Bishop O'Donnell's Coat of Arms.
-The entrance hall is divided by a colonnade which leads to a single width return timber stair up to the first floor.
+The entrance hall is divided by a colonnade which leads to a single-width return timber stair up to the first floor.
 The flight of the stair, which has carved timber newels and turned balusters, appears to have been altered.
-To the left of the entrance stair is the dining room which has a bay window at its southern end which has four high double hung windows with leadlight hopper windows with a central roundel with painted birds (a detail repeated in other rooms) over.
+To the left of the entrance stair is the dining room, which has a bay window at its southern end which has four high double-hung windows with leadlight hopper windows with a central roundel with painted birds (a detail repeated in other rooms) over.
 At the north end is a central black marble fireplace with surrounding high timber mantle with central mirror and flanking book cases.
-Early wall paper is in evidence in the cupboards behind this fitting.
+Early wallpaper is in evidence in the cupboards behind this fitting.
 This room opens out to the wide timber verandah to the west.
-To the north, behind the dining room, is another smaller room, physical evidence suggests that this may have originally accommodated the stair.
+To the north, behind the dining room, is another smaller room; physical evidence suggests that this may have originally accommodated the stair.

 To the right of the entrance hall is a lounge room with white marble fireplace, surround and mantle.
 On the left side of this is a semicircular arched opening and on the right side a blind opening in the same detail.
 This room opens onto the verandah via French doors in the south and east elevations, and connects to the kitchen (inserted 1985) which has been fitted out in contemporary fashion.
-The north wall has been extended under the verandah with a timber and glass screen.
+The north wall has been extended under the verandah with a timber-and-glass screen.
 There is a French door to the verandah in the east wall.

-Access to the former kitchen wing is through single half glass door with lead light over onto the northern verandah.
+Access to the former kitchen wing is through single half-glass door with lead light over onto the northern verandah.
 This verandah leads to the former kitchen and a secondary stair to the first floor.

 The main stair with a lead light window at the half landing rises to the first floor landing which has been altered towards the south to form bathroom facilities.
 To the left of the landing are two bedrooms that open out on to the verandah via French doors.
 To the south off the landing is a large bedroom with a bay window and openings onto the western verandah.
 To the north of this are a further two bedrooms and behind this the secondary stair and a bedroom in the former kitchen wing.
 The enclosed verandah on the western side contains a bedroom and bathroom.

 Access to the tower is from the first floor verandah via a decorative cast iron spiral stair.